 Salaries: Only one post can normally be requested.
 The justification should explain why the level/salary scale of the person is required to complete the work.
 If the person will not spend 100% of their time on the current work, details of the source of their other salary and work commitments should be included here.
 Salary level requested should be commensurate with the skills, responsibilities and expertise necessary to carry out the role required.
-MEC trustees reserve the right to award support at a different level if considered appropriate.
-Posts which are not direct allocated costs to the grant should not be included here.
+MEC Trustees reserve the right to award support at a different level if considered appropriate.